sharkLoc/fqkit/README.md

-  fq2sam   converts a fastq file to an unaligned SAM file flatten  flatten fastq sequences barcode  split barcode for PE reads remove   remove reads by read name reverse  get a reverse-complement of fastq file [aliases: rev] split    split interleaved fastq file merge    merge PE reads as interleaved fastq file split2   split fastq file by records number gcplot   get GC content result and plot view     view fastq file page by page
+  fq2sam   converts a fastq file to an unaligned SAM file flatten  flatten fastq sequences barcode  split barcode for PE reads check    check the validity of a fastq record remove   remove reads by read name reverse  get a reverse-complement of fastq file [aliases: rev] split    split interleaved fastq file merge    merge PE reads as interleaved fastq file mask     convert any low quality base to 'N' or other chars split2   split fastq file by records number gcplot   get GC content result and plot view     view fastq file page by page